Gujarati Wedding Traditions and Customs

 The Sagaai is the engagement ceremony and begins when the bride-to-be arrives at the groom-to-be’s place with the matli, a package that represents good luck.
 The matli is a container which is now often made of steel and contains sweets and gifts for the groom and his family.
 This symbolizes the bride’s family’s acceptance of the union of their daughter and the groom-to-be.
 There is then a short ceremony where five women from each side of the family bless the couple-to-be which represents a promise between the two families.

 The Garba is usually held the night before the wedding and involves plenty of dancing.
-It provides the opportunity for the each side of the family to meet, greet and have some fun before the wedding begins.
+It provides the opportunity for each side of the family to meet, greet and have some fun before the wedding begins.
 The main event is the Raas which is a dance involving pairs of people and dandiya sticks.
 The dance involves hitting your partner’s sticks while following the rhythm of the music.
 The Garba is also an ideal place for future couples to meet and begin their own stories.

-This is a ceremony where the both the bride and groom are covered in a yellow powder that is made into paste.
+This is a ceremony where both the bride and groom are covered in a yellow powder that is made into a paste.
 The bride and groom have their own ceremonies and usually invite their close family and friends.
 The Pithi is used to cleanse the bride and groom before the wedding day.
 The paste is said to brighten and soften the skin to produce that healthy glow.

 On this occasion, the bride’s hands and feet are adorned with mehndi or henna.
 Female family and friends are also invited to have their hands adorned.